egovernments/DIGIT-DevOps/docs/setup_kubernetes_cluster.md

 Hosts inventory consists of etcd, master and minion groups and their respective

 * IP Addresses
-* ansible_user : Ansible User with sudo privileges
+* ansible_user : Ansible User name with sudo privileges
 * ansible_ssh_private_key_file: SSH key for the user
 * unique_nic: NIC which flannel and docker will be running
 * master_ip: IP address of the master (can be useful if master is running other than ssh network interface.
 Then "groups['master'][0]" needs to be replaced with "master_ip" in ansible scripts)